-The Philadelphia Photo Arts Center (PPAC) will present Hank Willis Thomas: Philly Block Project, a 15-month, multi-phase engagement and exhibition in which conceptual artist Hank Willis Thomas will recreate a city block with a series of 1:1 scale photographs of North Philadelphia's people and buildings.
-The photographs will be installed in the galleries of the PPAC, inviting audiences to consider issues related to gentrification, and setting the stage for public forums and a crowd-sourced neighborhood image archive and exhibition.
-Community members will be encouraged to add personal photographs and portraits to Thomas' installation, thereby turning PPAC into a community gathering space.
-To complement the exhibition and extend it beyond the walls of the galleries, Thomas will create an interpretive public art video installation to be projected on an abandoned building in the neighborhood.
+The Philadelphia Photo Arts Center (now known as TILT Institute for the Contemporary Image) presented Hank Willis Thomas: Philly Block Project, a 15-month, multi-phase engagement and exhibition in which conceptual artist Hank Willis Thomas recreated a city block with a series of 1:1 scale photographs of North Philadelphia's people and buildings.
+Along with photographs installed in the galleries of the PPAC, public forums and a crowd-sourced neighborhood image archive and exhibition invited audiences to consider issues related to gentrification.
+Community members were encouraged to add personal photographs and portraits to Thomas' installation, thereby turning PPAC into a community gathering space.

 *Additional unrestricted funds are added to each grant for general operating support.*